Ohio Wesleyan University will return to on-campus instruction for the 2020-2021 academic year.

 International & Global Nomad Students

 We know that some international students will not be able to attend this semester in person.
-We are developing a set of online courses specifically designed to meet the needs of those international students who are unable to be in the United States this fall.
+We are developing a set of online courses specifically designed to meet the needs of those international students who are unable to be in the United States.

 Online courses will have the same learning goals and will require the same time investment from students as our face-to-face courses.
 They will be taught by our faculty members, who will uphold our standards for a quality educational experience.
 As a result, students will be able to earn the same credit for courses regardless of whether the delivery mode is fully online, fully face-to-face, or a hybrid mix of the two.
 Please watch for further communication sent to your OWU email address about course options for international students.